Accounting in associations

 International payments and collectionsIn accordance with the regulations governing international payment transactions, a non-profit organisation can make payments in foreign currency and receive foreign currency funds from abroad, through an account opened with a commercial bank.
 Exceptions are those organisations covered by a special regulation preventing them from operating through their own foreign currency account (e.g. certain state budget users).

-The funds available to the organisation in the foreign currency account can also be used for payments within the country, by issuing to the commercial bank holding the foreign currency account an order for the sale of foreign currency and payment of the amount in HRK to the account held with the commercial bank.
+The funds available to the organisation in the foreign currency account can also be used for payments within the country, by issuing to the commercial bank holding the foreign currency account an order for the sale of foreign currency and payment of the amount to the account held with the commercial bank.

 Compensations, offsets and assignmentsLike any other legal or natural person, a non-profit organisation can perform its payments of liabilities and collection of receivables in the country and abroad also by compensation, cession, assignment, or transfer of debt, in addition to direct cash settlement.
 It is a matter of settlement of liabilities and collection of receivables prescribed by the Civil Obligations Act.